 The Committee will review the information contained in a report and any attachments thereto within 60 days of filing to determine whether the report is in compliance with applicable laws, rules, and regulations.
-If the Committee identifies an apparent error, omission, or discrepancy in a report, it will notify the filer in writing via an amendment request letter and ask the filer to correct or clarify the information by amendment within 30 days of receiving the request.
+If the Committee identifies an error, omission, or discrepancy in a report, Committee staff will notify the filer in writing via an amendment request letter and ask the filer to correct or clarify the information by amendment within 30 days of receiving the request.
 Additionally, if a filer believes that they made an error on a previous report, they may submit an unsolicited amendment to that report.
 Amendments must be filed using the same method (eFD or paper) used to file the original report.
-If a filer believes an amendment was requested in error, they must contact the Committee promptly.
-The Committee will determine whether such amendment or clarification is needed.
+If a filer believes an amendment was requested in error, they must contact the Committee before the filing deadline for the amendment, and the Committee will determine whether the amendment is required.